pyralog/pyralog/blog/README.md

 ---

 ### [10.
 Quantum-Resistant Networking with WireGuard: Secure Communication in Any Environment](10-wireguard-networking.md)
-*How DLog achieves post-quantum security with WireGuard + Rosenpass*
+*How Pyralog achieves post-quantum security with WireGuard + Rosenpass*

 **Key Topics**:
 - WireGuard as universal protocol (10× faster than TLS)